EyasuTeshome/shifttracker/job-search/create-your-job-searching-plan.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

-1. Open this link "[Using the SMART method to create your job search plan](https://www.notion.so/Using-the-SMART-method-to-create-your-job-search-plan-34b051dae4a54f7e9684605342e8b8ad)".
+1. Open this link [Using the SMART method to create your job search plan](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/using-the-smart-method-to-create-your-job-search-plan.md).
 The information in this link will guide you to creating your job search plan correctly which is step 2 below.
 2. Open your copy of the template below and complete all sections.

 **Exercise template to copy:** [Creating my job search plan using the SMART method](https://docs.google.com/document/d/1ZK5zG_6Ljp1YnQH7J9imHSTsn3i2Ejozqxs7NKhbk0o/edit#)